1.0 Policy Purpose

 Conflicts of interest in research may arise in situations where an Investigator’s personal, financial, or other interests could affect, or appear to affect, the conduct of their research activities.
 Having a conflict of interest does not imply improper conduct of research; rather, conflicts of interest must be identified and managed, reduced, or eliminated so that they do not threaten the integrity of scientific investigations and the public’s trust in academic research.

-The Provost has final authority for compliance with this COI Research Policy.
-Consistent with this responsibility, the Provost has delegated authority to the Vice President for Research to serve as the University’s designated Institutional Official responsible for implementation and compliance with this COI Research Policy and all applicable COI laws, regulations, and external policies.
+The Provost has final authority over this COI Research Policy.
+Consistent with this responsibility, the Provost has delegated authority to the Vice President for Research to serve as the University’s designated Institutional Official responsible for implementation and ensuring compliance with this COI Research Policy and all applicable COI laws, regulations and external policies.

 3.2 Conflict of Interest Reporting